mark-anto/Sample-Decentralized-Library-Project/README.md

 -> Pending update.

 (Reminder to self - add comments to the project)
 This is unfinished.
-I paused this to gain more knowledge of Solidity and off-chain storage techniques and optimization.
+I paused this to gain more knowledge of Solidity and off-chain storage techniques and gas optimization.
 Will return and complete this after more experience.